 A Parent's Guide To Piano Practice

 Even parents who never learned piano themselves can help their children practice.
 One of the biggest ways a parent can help is by establishing a practice routine, right from the start.
-Most children need reminders to practice and help following the teacher’s instructions.
-Follow the guidelines below and your child will make great progress and feel confident playing the piano.
+Children will need help following the teacher’s instructions and assignments.
+The guidelines below will help you and your child make great progress and feel confident playing the piano.

 1. Practice should happen at the same time every day.